sankar-ramamoorthy/fastai-docker/docker-gpu/README.md

 This Dockerfile builds GPU images (via Nvidia-docker) for training purpose specifically for fastai course v3

-Credit: this Dockerfile was originally published in https://github.com/ThatAIGeek/course-v3
+Credit: this Dockerfile was originally published by https://github.com/ThatAIGeek/course-v3

 * Installs software, which is used and/or mentioned in notebooks
 * Install jupyterlab and some handy extensions for better experience.
 Jupyter notebook should also work but I never tried